ofirpress/attention_with_linear_biases/README.md

 + NEW STUFF:
 + -----------
 ```
+0. There's a [new paper](https://arxiv.org/abs/2310.13017) showing that the position interpolation trick works with ALiBi (October 2023).
 1. If you'd like to apply ALiBi to a bidirectional transformer (such as an encoder) model, you could use one of the methods mentioned [here](https://github.com/ofirpress/attention_with_linear_biases/issues/5).
 2. BigScience's BLOOM model uses ALiBi by default!
 For more information or to download the model, go [here](https://huggingface.co/bigscience/bloom).
 3. There's a new FAQ [below](https://github.com/ofirpress/attention_with_linear_biases/#faq) that answers questions regarding comparisons with TransformerXL and why I think ALiBi works well.